MegEngine/ICD/README.md

 > [[arXiv](https://arxiv.org/abs/2110.12724)][[Citation](#citation)][[OpenReview](https://openreview.net/forum?id=k7aeAz4Vbb)]

 ## Usage
-You can find two implementation for [MegEngine](./megengine_release/README.md) and [Pytorch](./pytorch_release/README.md) in two sub-folders.
-We use the latter one to report performance in the paper.
+You can find two implementations for [MegEngine](./megengine_release/README.md) and [Pytorch](./pytorch_release/README.md) under two sub-folders.
+We use the latter one to report the performance in the paper.
 Switch to the subfolder for more information.

 ### Try it in a few lines :
 Take the detectron2 implementation as an example, you can train your model in a few lines:
 ```
 cd pytorch_release

-# Installation
+# Install dependancies
 pip install pip --upgrade
 pip install -r requirements.txt
 pip install https://github.com/facebookresearch/detectron2/archive/refs/tags/v0.5.tar.gz